Programming Notes

 llm_with_tools = llm.bind_tools(tools)

 This is pure preparation — no network call.
-It creates a new runnable that remembers the tools as default kwargs.
+It creates a new runnable that stores the tool definitions to include in every subsequent API call.
 When you later call .invoke(), LangChain serialises the tool definitions into the OpenAI JSON format:

 {